-Quality of RIA Process Score: 9 RIAs are obliged to mention one or several alternatives to the option chosen by an initiator.
-According to the Advisory Board on Administrative Burden Reduction (ACTAL) guidelines, alternative options for Administrative Burden Reduction Assessments (ABRAs) are investigated.
+www.actal.nl/over-actal/taken-en-bevoegdheden/ (consultted 26 October 2014) Milieueffectrapportage (nl.m.wikipedia.org, consulted 26 October 2014) Quality of RIA Process Score: 8 RIAs are obliged to identify one or several alternatives to the option chosen by an initiator.
+According to the Advisory Board on Administrative Burden Reduction (ACTAL) guidelines, alternative options for Administrative Burden SGI 2015 | 39 Netherlands Report Reduction Assessments (ABRAs) are investigated.
 The option involving the greatest cost reduction ought to be selected, in principle.
 It is not known to what extent practice follows theory.
 Previous limitations in burden reductions for several target groups have been eliminated by involving stakeholders and decision makers in the production process of RIAs.
+As mentioned under "RIA application," the status of ACTAL as independent body for evaluating departmental RIAs is about to be dissolved.
+Citation: